PhoenixTales/phoenixthegame.com/faq/en.md

 ## Which engine is PHOENIX driven by?

 Gothic is driven by the ZenGin, which was developed by the Mad Scientists and comes with its own script language called Daedalus.
 Phoenix is based on this very engine with advanced functionality realised via [Union](https://worldofplayers.ru/threads/41415/), by which we can influence the game logic more profoundly than it would be possible via Daedalus alone.
-We write diverse engine injections (as union plugins) to (re-)implement the special features of the Gothic Alpha and realise our own ideas. <!--All these plugins combined form the nyxCore.-->
+We write diverse engine injections (as union plugins) to (re-)implement the special features of the Gothic Alpha and to realise our own ideas. <!--All these plugins combined form the nyxCore.-->

 ## Will there be voice acting?

-We cannot promise anything, but we wish to have professional voice acting with at least a few of the original voice actors.
-For this purpose we will most likely call for donations in due time.
-We may also utilise AI in an "ethical" way for new characters and for those actors who passed away.
+We cannot promise anything, but we would like to have professional or semi-professional voice acting with at least a few of the original voice actors.
+For this purpose we will most likely call for donations when the game's story is implemented.
+We *may* also utilise AI in some cases, with clear moral guidelines, either by using our own voice and altering it for new characters, or in case of those actors who clearly allow using it for non-commercial purposes or for those who passed away, *if* the remaining family members are fine with it and regard it as a form of honouring the work of the deceased.
+We regard this as a very sensitive topic and try to handle it accordingly.

 ## Is there new music?

 Yes.
 Phoenix contains unused and discarded audio tracks by the original composer Kai Rosenkranz (aka KaiRo), which he allows to use in non-commercial projects.
-But it also contains several new tracks specifically created for Phoenix by our own composers.
+But it also contains several new tracks specifically created for Phoenix by our own composer and (unfinished) musical ideas by Marco Rademacher for the Gothic Sequel.

 ## Is Phoenix a modification?

 Yes and no. We have the permission to release PHOENIX as an independent game on digital platforms like gog.
 In this case you need to have Gothic in your library, but you do not have to have it installed.
-Thus you can run PHOENIX independently, it contains all the game data and does not technically function as a mere modification, but of course it is based on Gothic and modifies the game.
+Thus you can run PHOENIX independently, it contains all the game data and does not technically function as a modification, but of course it is based on Gothic.
 It will also be available for download on our website and can then be extracted as a modification unto the original game.

 ## System requirements